dukeayers/cs399_SocialMedia/README.md

 -----
 - Nav-bar: Duke

-- User post database: Nancy
-After user post db is ready:
---- Lots of user post dummy data
+--- Lots of user post dummy data in migrations
 --- New post page - takes what the user inputs and stores it in the database
 --- Home page - random user posts generated here
---- User profile page - show all posts of the user sorted by date

 - Tag database - predefined allowable tags for user posts
 --- a way to search by tags

 - About page
-- Splash page (logout should redirect to splash page)
-- Create account page
+- Create new account page
 --- input account data into database
 - Optional: settings page

+- Optional: User profile page - show all posts of the user sorted by date

 Complete
 --------
 - User login system: Duke
+- Splash page: Duke
+- User post database and form: Nancy